Empathy: What It Is, Why It Matters, and How You Can Improve

 Different Types of Empathy

-In an attempt to define what empathy is, people have created different categories of empathy.
+People have created different categories of empathy in an attempt to define it.
 According to psychologists Daniel Goleman and Paul Ekman, there are three types of empathy: cognitive, emotional, and compassionate.

-• Cognitive empathy.
-Cognitive empathy is the ability to understand how someone else feels and to work out what they might be thinking.
+- Cognitive empathy is the ability to understand how someone else feels and to guess what they might be thinking.

-• Emotional empathy or Affective empathy.
-Emotional empathy refers to the ability to share another person's emotions.
-This would mean when you see someone else who is sad, it makes you feel sad.
+- Emotional empathy, or Affective empathy, refers to the ability to share another person's emotions.
+This means that when you see someone else who is sad, it makes you feel sad.

-• Compassionate empathy or Empathic Concern.
-Compassionate empathy is when you take feelings to actions.
-It goes beyond understanding and relating to other people's situations, and pushed an individual to do something.
+- Compassionate empathy or empathy concern is when you take feelings into action.
+It goes beyond understanding and relating to other people's situations and pushes an individual to do something.

 RELATED: How to Become a Better Communicator